-Taste to check the seasoning and pour over the salad.
+Taste to check the seasoning and pour the dressing over the salad.

-Top with paprika, prosciutto, and teaspoon chives.
+Top with paprika and fresh chopped parsley.
 Enjoy!

 If you make this recipe, follow @primaverakitchen on Instagram, snap a photo and hashtag it #primaverakitchen.
 I'd love to see what you're making!